Sunday, 21 November 2010

 Just received this in:

-"I am emailing you about the Jailbrake weekend as although your ideas were not selected, we'd love to have you along to the weekend.
+and replied:"I am emailing you about the Jailbrake weekend as although your ideas were not selected, we'd love to have you along to the weekend.

 There is one idea in particular that we thought could really use your help, with your background in Restorative Justice.
 It's called Common Ground and is about restorative dialogue in the web space.
 Is this something that would interest you?
 Would you like to come along?"